 —women’s work, volunteer work

 b.
-OTHER monetary reforms have to do with banking and distribution:
+OTHER monetary reforms and grassroots options have to do with banking and distribution:

 Funded sovereignty (basic income)